 Harry’s love of fly fishing and outdoor adventures led his travels to Montana, Wyoming, Idaho, and Oregon, where he worked, played, and explored for more than a decade.
-In all, Harry has 20+ years of fly fishing experience, including 8 years in Yellowstone National Park (and Slough Creek).
+In all, Harry has 25+ years of fly fishing experience, including 8 years in Yellowstone National Park.

 Harry is a Sweetwater Fly Fishing Guide School graduate.
 He is also CPR and first aid certified.
 He is proficient in many techniques, including nymph fishing, dry fly fishing, and streamer fishing, and he will select the right style for any given day’s conditions to maximize your catch.

 Harry enjoys spending time fishing in New England as well as different areas of the country.
 He spends his winters researching new territories, tying flies, and steel heading.
 He also likes woodworking in the winter months.

 Harry’s mission is to share his enthusiasm for the outdoors and fly fishing through his company, Berkshire Rivers Fly Fishing, by guiding tours for locals and travelers.
 Harry’s friendly attitude and passion for fly fishing make him the ideal guide for your Berkshire fishing adventure.